colormine/colormine/README.md

 The tests have also been put into their own project.
 This keeps the main library 'pure' and prevents them from being automatically picked up during deployment.

-The changes have been reflected in the [[QuickStart|QuickStart Guide]], so check it out if you run into any problems.

 *2012-02-18 : Complements*
 The complement code is now working!
 We had to allow for a small margin of error in order to get past a few rounding issues.